ChaosHour/mysql56-docker/README.md

-# MySQL 8 Docker, with primary and replica
+# Percona's Percona-Server56 Docker, with primary and replica

 ## How To use this project, a little prep work is needed.